Virusnest/NVBS/NVBS/NVBSSpec.md

 | Float  | `0x55` | 4               |
 | Double | `0x66` | 8               |

+- All Data in its simplest form does not inlcude its prefix
 ## Special Type Structure

 ### Map/Dictionary

-- The root should be a prefixed Map.
+- The root should NOT be a prefixed Map.
-- A Map does should not prefix its length unlike an Array.
+- A Map does not prefix its length unlike an Array.
 - Keys are a String.
 - A Map is trailed with the End `0xFF` Byte.
 - Each Map element is prefiexed with its type then its key.

+### Map Entry

 |              | Type        | Key              | Value                  |
 | ------------ | ----------- | ---------------- | ---------------------- |